License GuideSOC 31-2011

 Read more

-Working as an occupational therapy assistant without a current license violates state law across all 50 states.
-Unlicensed practitioners face civil fines and must forfeit any income earned.
-States may impose criminal penalties for repeat violations, though sentences vary.
-The specific consequences depend on state regulations and the circumstances of the offense.
+Practicing as an occupational therapy assistant without an active license violates state law across the country.
+Violators face civil fines and must forfeit any income earned while unlicensed.
+Repeat offenses can result in criminal penalties in certain states.
+The specific consequences depend on state regulations and the circumstances of the violation.

 Career Outlook